 The signals are transmitted to remote receivers over the same two wires that supply power to the transmitter electronics.
 These wires also carry two-way data signals between the transmitter and remote communication devices.

-Both transmitters allow direct analog connection to common receivers while still providing intelligent transmitter digital communications using a HART Communicator.
+The transmitter allows direct analog connection to common receivers while still providing intelligent transmitter digital communications using a HART Communicator or PC-Based Configurator.